atlasphp/Atlas.Orm/notes.md

 More tests for when relationships are missing.

 Consider moving fetch*BySelect() into the level-specific Select classes.
-This means creating a MapperSelect class.

 Consider creating an underlying GatewaySelect that talks directly to the database, without any table-specific stuff.